Lisocabtagene Maraleucel (Breyanzi)

 1. Adult Large B-cell lymphomas

-Aetna considers lisocabtagene maraleucel (Breyanzi) medically necessary for treatment of B-cell lymphomas in members 18 years of age or older when either of the following criteria are met:
+Aetna considers lisocabtagene maraleucel (Breyanzi) medically necessary for treatment of B-cell lymphomas in members 18 years of age or older when any of the following criteria are met:

 1. The member has received prior treatment with two or more lines of systemic therapy and has any of the following B-cell lymphoma subtypes: